Living with CRPS

 This post was originally written in 2014, but as of 2018, I’m still doing awesome!
 I decided to share my story to raise awareness about CRPS and bring hope to others who have been diagnosed with it.
 I am so grateful for every day that I am able to craft it up, design on my computer, and walk my dog because it reminds me of the days when those tasks were impossible.

 Update August 2018: Please also refer to my recent post about having a B12 deficiency as I think that may somehow be linked to CRPS or at the very least help with the symptoms.

 Back in August 2012, I was diagnosed with Complex Regional Pain Syndrome (CRPS) otherwise known as Reflex Sympathetic Dystrophy.
 CRPS is essentially a nerve disorder that affected my right hand and made it impossible to complete simple tasks such as washing my hair, getting dressed, typing on a computer, or driving.
-Although the doctors had told me there was no “cure” or time frame for my hand to start functioning again, I was able to recover (or go into remission as the doctors would call it) in a matter of weeks.
+Although the doctors had told me there was no “cure” or time frame for my hand to start functioning again, I was able to go into remission in a matter of weeks.

 I truly believe that it was a combination of treatments that healed me, but that my mind played an integral part in that healing process.

 At the time of my diagnosis, I was spending all my energy working for someone else and forgot to pursue my own passions on the side.
 I didn’t realize it then, but looking back I was no longer in alignment and was beginning to feel depressed.
 CRPS was a blessing in disguise because it woke me up and helped me reorganize my life.
 I soon realized life is too short not to be doing what you’re passionate about, and I’ve been following a creative path ever since.
 This is what I now refer to as, “Following My Bliss” or being in alignment.